3 Effective Ways to Get Your Business Financed

 There are a few different types of investors.
 A partner is someone who you could add to your business and turn it from a sole proprietorship to a partnership.
 The partner should ideally have the skills you need, such as experience with product development, marketing, and sales.
 General public investments involve public companies selling shares to the general public.

 If you desire to pursue that approach, you should seek advice from a securities lawyer to discuss options.
 Be mindful that “going public” can be a lengthy process.
-Angel investors are wealthy individuals who will invest in start-up businesses in exchange for involvement in day-to-day affairs or a place on the business board.
+Angel or accredited investors are wealthy individuals who will invest in start-up businesses in exchange for involvement in day-to-day affairs or a place on the business board.

 Lastly, venture capital firms will research your company on behalf of investors.
 If they decide to invest in you, they’ll desire decision-making power in exchange for funding.
 They’ll also work closely with you to grow your business.